FAIR Buyer Guidance

 • A USPAP-compliant report includes: intended-use statement, property identification, methodology disclosure, comparable evidence, and a signed certification.

-• Not every appraiser is legally required to be USPAP-compliant, but insurers, the IRS, courts, and professional organizations expect it.
+• Not every appraiser is legally required to be USPAP-compliant, but insurers, the IRS, courts, and professional organizations often expect it.

 Question 3: How do you charge, and is the fee contingent on appraised value?